gregrickaby/nextjs-wordpress/backend/README.md

 [Composer](https://getcomposer.org/) is a dependency manager for PHP.
 It makes it easy to manage your project's dependencies.

-First, tunnel into the `wpcli` container:
+First, tunnel into the `composer` container:

 ```bash
 docker exec -it composer /bin/sh